Many people are planning their next camping trip and wondering whether

-With the weather warming up people are beginning to plan their next camping trip.
+they are permitted to light campfires.
 A number of new web pages have been developed on the PWS website to help people understand what they can and can’t do with respect to campfires.
 No one wants a bushfire on their doorstep.

-Shockingly more than 70 unattended and illegal campfires were found last summer season in Tasmania!
+Shockingly more than 70 unattended and illegal campfires were found in the 2019-2020 summer season in Tasmania.
 This was amidst the enormous effort fighting uncontrolled bushfires on mainland Australia - where many Tassie firefighters were helping out.

 If you are camping be sure to check out the right steps to take to keep your fellow campers, Parks and Wildlife Service staff and the local community safe.